Kristina01111000/unichirsite/README.md

 - 4 element yoga
 - about us
 - need to add him as admin in analytics once it goes through

+- make sure to update the themes every couple months